Multi-Access-Edge-Computing-Playground/MEC-Sandbox/README.md

 ![QR-Code_Rotation](https://visp-doc.inria.fr/doxygen/visp-daily/img-pose-qrcode.jpg)

-Start coding in the File [qr_code_detector.py](qr_code_detector.py)
+Start coding in the File [qr_code_detector.py](qr_code_detector.py) 1.)
+Start working through [this Tutorial](https://www.learnopencv.com/opencv-qr-code-scanner-c-and-python/) and try to run the code on your System.
+2.)
+Adapt the program so that it reads a videostream from the webcam (check out google for the ```cv2.VideoCapture()``` class) to track a QR-Code.
+3.)
 Try to use cv2.getPerspectiveTransform on the four edges of the qr-code in relation to a standard square.
-Use [PyImagesSearch's](https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/) solution (and credit him in the code).
+Use [PyImagesSearch's](https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/) solution (and credit the source in the code).

 ```cv2.getPerspectiveTransform``` returns a rotation matrix which we can transform into a rotation vector with Scipy (rotation vector is the way a universal robot defines n orientation in the workspace).
 Therefore use
 ```